sahbad/salary-func/README.md

 📘 Overview

-This project forms part of the Nexford University MSDA Module 2 Assignment, where the goal is to build a Salary Function System that loads, processes, and exports salary data in Python, then validates it in R.
+This project forms part of the Programming in R & Python (BAN6420) Module 2 Assignment, where the goal is to build a Salary Function System that loads, processes, and exports salary data in Python, then validates it in R.

 The repository  - "salary-func" (https://github.com/sahbad/salary-func) demonstrates data cleaning, function-based programming, file handling, and cross-language integration (Python + R) using real salary data from San Francisco public employees.